jack-madison/Google-Trends/README.md

 # Google-Trends

-This repository contains python code used to collect Google Trends data on a specific keyword between 2019 and 2020.
+This repository contains python code used to collect daily Google Trends data on a specific keyword between 2019 and 2020.
 Since daily Google Trends data is not available for time periods longer than 9 months, I had to rescale the daily data using the weekly data in order to make the different years comparable.
 I use the method outlined in Brodeur,  Clark,  Fleche,  and  Powdthavee  (2021).

 ## References